illya-lockhart/wbfs_helper/docs/Part_1.md

 And this is exactly the expected result!
 However we must be careful when crossing the boundary over to the next WBFS sector, as they are not in order.
 So we might be required to access the file multiple times in different locations to read one buffer if it crosses a sector boundary.
 And now lets continue with reading the rest of the Wii disc.

-### Wii Disc Partition Information
+## Wii Disc Partitions

 Wii Discs can contain multiple partitions, for example a lot of games have an update partition to update the console's operating system; this way the OS can be updated for a new game without an internet connection.
 This means we'll have to go another layer deeper into the partitions.

+### Wii Disc Partition information

 Thankfully Wii sports came out at the same time as the Wii, so we don't need to worry about that update partition.
-Let's have a go at reading the partition information, there are 4 entries in the partition information in the following form
+Contained in the Wii disc header we have the partition information table, each element in the table will tell us the location of one of the partition tables.

 | Addresses         | Name                                                         |
 | ----------------- | ------------------------------------------------------------ |